-If the Server does not support the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated to that resource MAY specify a method to convert from EDHOC to OSCORE identifiers.
-In such a case, the Client and Server MUST use the specified conversion method, which MAY be the one defined in Section 4.
+If the Server does not support the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated with that resource MAY specify a method to convert from EDHOC to OSCORE identifiers.
+In such a case, the Client and Server MUST use the specified conversion method, which MAY be the one defined in $\frac{Section 4}{C}$.